LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 ### Linux File Permissions

-//mention how exec for dirs is what allows stuff like ls and stat
-//talk about suid and guid
-//talk about precedence

 Before we get into how to handle files on Linux, we need to understand how permissions work on Linux.
+Since Linux uses a multi-user file system, the OS needs to have some way of enforcing its rules.
-Permissions are the main way the operating system enforces its rules on a process.
+Permissions are the main way this is done, and it is a core security principle.
 It is important not just for finding out if a file is operable, but also how to correctly set permissions securely.
 The permissions are split into ownership and the permission types.
 For ownership, there is the owner of the file, group ownership, and everyone else/other/world.